 Stage 1: Submit a research enquiry

-The assessment process begins with a research enquiry.
+Our assessment process begins with a research enquiry.
 Complete the online enquiry form with as much information as possible about your artwork including images, dimensions and provenance.
 We will then check this information against our records.
-Once our research is complete, we will inform you whether your work ties in with our records or whether it should be seen by the Review Panel.
+Once our research is complete, we will inform you whether your work ties in with our records.

 Find out more about Stage 1